Insulin-like Growth Factor-1 (IGF-1)

 - Slowed growth rate in early childhood relative to group norms

-- Shorter stature than others of the same chronological age
+- Shorter stature, arm and leg lengths, and lower weight than other children of the same age

 - Delayed puberty